 Side note: A low click-through rate could mean that your email campaigns are not useful or relevant to recipients (your subscribers).

-On the flip side, majority of your subscribers may decide to open your email, scan your email, and do nothing else.
-If that’s the case, your click through rate will still be low.
+On the flip side, the majority of your subscribers may decide to open your email, scan your email, and do nothing else.
+If that’s the case, your click-through rate will still be low.

-As you already know, click-through rate (CTR) gives you direct insight of how many subscribers are engaging and enjoying your content.
+As you already know, the click-through rate (CTR) gives you a direct insight into how many subscribers are engaging and enjoying your content.

 It also helps you understand what these subscribers are interested in, and wants to learn more about.

 ii).
-Conversion Rate: Norman Nielsen Group defines Conversion Rate as, “The conversion rate is the percentage of users who take a desired action against the number of people who saw the opportunity.”
+Conversion Rate: Norman Nielsen Group defines Conversion Rate as, “The conversion rate is the percentage of users who take the desired action against the number of people who saw the opportunity.”